Sialitech/label-siali/docs/source/templates/video_object_detector.md

 !!! attention "important"

-    1. Video classification and object tracking were available to preview prior to Label Studio version 1.6, but these features are now fully functional and production-ready.
+    1. Video classification and object tracking were available to preview prior to Siali Label version 1.6, but these features are now fully functional and production-ready.
-    2. In Label Studio Enterprise, the video object tracking is called video labeling for video object detection.
+    2. In Siali Label Enterprise, the video object tracking is called video labeling for video object detection.
     3. The supported video formats are `mpeg4/H.264 webp` and `webm`.
 The supported video format also depends on the browser, and any pre-conversions from the customer's side.